GjikaByte/GjikaByte/README.md

 📉 IG Prime – Institutional Sales Trader

 Executed swaps and derivatives across multiple asset classes, incorporating quantitative approaches to enhance trading efficiency and ensure regulatory compliance.
-Automated operational workflows using VBA and analyzed large datasets to support electronic trading systems.
-Contributed to optimizing trading execution while maintaining strong relationships with market participants and stakeholders.
+Automated trading processes using VBA, improving operational efficiency and streamlining trade execution.
+Conducted in-depth data analysis for electronic trading operations with SQL and Power BI.

 👀 **Interests**
 ---

+- Data engineering and data science applications in trading and finance
+- Building scalable ETL pipelines and advanced analytics tools
+- Quantitative risk management and financial modeling
 - Deep learning and reinforcement learning in trading
-- Quantitative risk management and financial modeling
-- Machine learning applications for financial markets

 🌱 **Currently Learning**
 ---

-- Quantitative risk management methodologies
-- Numerical methods for solving partial differential equations (PDEs)
+- Data engineering with SQL, Python and Apache Spark
+- Integration of machine learning techniques into trading systems
 - Pricing and valuation of sustainable commodities